ggragham/homelab_infra/roles/gitea/README.md

 ACTRUNNER_GROUP: actrunner_host  # The group of nodes designated to install Act Runner (defined in the inventory file).
 Setting this variable to `false` will skip Act Runner installation.
 ACTRUNNER_DOCKER_VERSION: latest  # act_runner version.
+ACTRUNNER_GITEA_IP: 192.168.1.30  # IP address of the Gitea instance reachable from the Act Runner network.
 ```

 Dependencies